 Note: I am following a standard seed-sprouting method.
 Soaking the seeds starts the germination process.

-On the morning of Day 1, screw the mesh sprouting screen on the mason jar and drain the water out.
+On the evening of Day 0 (12 hours), screw the mesh sprouting screen on the mason jar and drain the water out.

 Rinse the seeds with another dousing of water, swirling the seeds about.
 Drain.
 Repeat 1-2 times.
 The reason for the extra rinsing is to clear away any mold spores and other contaminants.